Mission LX Connect is a compact all-in-one hi-fi system

 British loudspeaker brand Mission has taken the wraps off its first-ever 'true wireless' all-in-one hi-fi system.
 The LX Connect consists of a compact hub with an OLED display, plus a pair of 60W active wireless speakers based on the firm's LX-2 Mk II.

 Mission says the LX Connect Hub "intelligently transmits left and right audio signals to the appropriate speaker via uncompressed, 5.8Ghz wireless audio signal transmission".
-There are no cables between the speakers and hub, nor do the speakers need to be connected together.
+There are no cables between the speakers and hub and the speakers do not need to be connected together.
 You will need to connect the power cables, though.

 Getting the stylish, 5.5cm-high Hub should be a piece of cake thanks to the promise of one-touch set-up using the large OLED display and touch-sensitive controls.
 Mission says the Hub is also Roon Tested, so the LX Connect should slot into any Roon system easily and work over USB, HDMI, AirPlay, Sonos and Google Cast.